 Soaring from the leather-glove of a trained falconer, these birds of prey can take to the sky, covering large distances in order to ward off any smaller birds that may be plaguing the area.

-At Malum Integrated Pest Management, our falcons will make their presence known in order to encourage pest birds to move on.
+At Malum Southern Pest & Bird Control, our falcons will make their presence known in order to encourage pest birds to move on.
 Even though falcons are at the top of the food chain, our raptors have been trained to evoke a fright and flight reaction, rather than attack and kill, for a more humane approach to pest bird control.

 Our falcons have successfully been flown over hospitals, universities, car parks, harbors and warehouses, frightening pest birds into believing that these areas are now falcon territory.